 The European market potential for garden furniture

-The European market for garden furniture is driven by an increased focus on the garden, and the disappearing barrier between indoor and outdoor living spaces.
+The European market for garden furniture is pushed by an increased focus on the garden, and the disappearing barrier between indoor and outdoor living spaces.
 This includes furniture for smaller urban outdoor spaces.
 The sector trends of wellness and playfulness also influence this market, as consumers relax, play and connect with nature in the garden.
 Sustainability plays an increasingly important role in garden furniture, offering opportunities for renewable materials such as bamboo and rattan.

 1. Product description

-In Home Decoration and Home Textiles (HDHT), garden furniture belongs to the garden category.
-Garden furniture is a wide product group, which includes:
+In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
+Garden furniture belongs to the garden category.

-- sofas, benches and day beds
+• Sofas, benches and day beds;

-- deck chairs and sun loungers
+• Deck chairs and sun loungers;

 This study uses the following product codes to indicate trade in garden furniture: